-Apart from the new IP regime described in Section V.ii, Cyprus tax resident ship owners or ship management companies that qualify under the relevant legislation in relation to qualifying ships (as defined therein) engaged in qualifying shipping activities (as defined therein) can fall under the Tonnage Tax System (TTS).
+Apart from the new IP regime described in V.ii above, Cyprus tax-resident ship owners or ship management companies that qualify under the relevant legislation in relation to qualifying ships (as defined therein) engaged in qualifying shipping activities (as defined therein) can fall under the Tonnage Tax System (TTS).
 The TTS refers to flat given rates of tax based on the net tonnage of the ship (i.e., no requirement for a computation of tax adjusted profits exist).
-It is also important to note that there is no tax levied on the disposal of qualifying ships and dividends distributed out of companies under the TTS are not subject to SDC.
+Also, there is no tax levied on the disposal of qualifying ships and dividends distributed out of companies under the TTS are not subject to SDC.

 Furthermore, various benefits are provided for natural persons.
-Individuals that were not Cyprus tax residents for any three out of the last five years prior to commencement of employment in Cyprus and at the same time were not Cyprus tax residents in the previous year, and provided that they receive emoluments over €100,000 per year, are granted a tax deduction of 50 per cent on emoluments for a period of 10 years.
+Individuals that were not Cyprus tax residents for any three out of the last five years prior to commencement of employment in Cyprus and at the same time were not Cyprus tax residents in the previous year, and provided that they receive emoluments over epsilon 100,000 per year, are granted a tax deduction of 50 per cent on emoluments for a period of 10 years.